-If external key management is enabled, then this command applies only to the DE2000H/ DE4000H / DE4000F DE6000H / DE6000F arrays.
-If internal key management is enabled, then the command applies to any individual storage array, as long as all SMcli packages are installed.
+If external key management is enabled, then this command applies only to the DE2000H/DE4000H/DE4000H/DE4000H/DE4000H/DE4000H/DE6000H/D

 To execute this command on an storage array, you must have the Security Admin role.

 Security key validation uses the pass phrase used to generate the file to decrypt the key and match it with the value maintained in controller memory (for internal keys) or on the external server (for external keys).